35 WordPress Functions That You Must Know

 Posted by TotalDC

-There is a lot of default WordPress functions you can use to return information that you need dynamically.
-Here is the WordPress functions cheat sheet – list of useful default functions in WordPress.
+There are a lot of default WordPress functions you can use to return information that you need dynamically.
+In this article, I will present you with a list of 35 WordPress functions with explanations that you must know if you want to become a WordPress developer.

 In this article you will find: